explorable-viz/esop2025/author-response/popl2025/response.md

 We thank our four reviewers for their detailed reviews and suggestions for improving the paper.
-We address the specific comments (C) and questions (Q) asked by each reviewer below, along with some proposed improvements to the paper.
+We address the specific comments (C) asked by each reviewer below, along with some proposed improvements to the paper.

 ## Reviewer A